wheaney/breezy-desktop/README.md

 2. Download the Breezy GNOME [setup script](https://github.com/wheaney/breezy-desktop/releases/latest/download/breezy_gnome_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/breezy_gnome_setup`)
 3. Run the setup script (e.g. `~/Downloads/breezy_gnome_setup`)
 4. You'll have an application called `Breezy Desktop` installed.
 Launch that and follow any instructions.
 You will need to log out and back in at least once to get the GNOME extension working.
-5. For a double-wide screen, enable "widescreen mode" using the toggle in the Breezy Desktop application. **Note: this can be significantly more resource intensive that non-widescreen, you may notice performance dips on older hardware**
+5. For a double-wide screen, enable "widescreen mode" using the toggle in the Breezy Desktop application. **Note: this can be significantly more resource intensive than non-widescreen, you may notice performance dips on older hardware**

 ### Non-GNOME Setup
 A workable solution (with some [QoL improvements needed](#upcoming-features)) is to use your preferred desktop environment with a GNOME window open in nested mode.
 To do this: